-Poole’s Cavern…with expert guides, explore the vast limestone caverns and see how crystal stalactites have lined the chambers over millions of years.
-Stroll though beautiful woodland trails to a panoramic Peak District hilltop viewpoint.
+With expert guides, explore the vast limestone caverns and see how crystal stalactites have lined the chambers over millions of years.
+Stroll though beautiful woodland trails to a panoramic Peak District hilltop viewpoint at Buxton Country Park.

 Poole’s Cavern in Buxton is the all weather location where you can shelter from the rain or find cool in the shade.

-Explore Poole’s Cavern with our expert guides and journey through the beautifully illuminated chambers and paved walkways to discover yourself the magnificent underground scenery of the Peak District.
+Explore Poole’s Cavern with expert guides and journey through the beautifully illuminated chambers and paved walkways to discover the magnificent underground scenery of the Peak District.

 Poole’s Cavern & Buxton Country Park – Above Ground